 In Part I of this two-part series I discussed how I determine what and how much of what to buy.
 After reading that post I’m sure most of you are shaking your heads at how much time and energy John and I put into food (not to mention writing this much about it!).
 However, having [...]

 A big part of preparing for an extensive northern trip such as the one we undertook this summer is provisioning.
 In this case, I had to provision for six months.
 Yikes!
 A number of people have asked me how I go about doing this, so here goes.
 Before I get into that, though, I have [...]

 I read an interesting book this summer called In Pursuit of Silence: Listening for Meaning in a World of Noise by George Prochnik.
 One thing that I got out of the book is that noise in and of itself increases our vigilance response (a leftover from the days when we were prey).
-For example, when [...]
+For example, when the wind [...]

 We’ve discussed the thorny question of seasickness before here at Attainable Adventure Cruising, and all correspondents agreed that it is one of the most debilitating things that can happen to anyone at sea.
 As they say of seasickness sufferers, ‘first you don’t want to die, then you think you might die, then finally you want [...]

 It’s a funny thing, sleep, isn’t it—too much of it can make us sluggish, not enough and we can come close to collapse.
 Preparing for a passage, it’s vital to get enough rest in advance, but we find that’s one of the most difficult things to achieve.
 Resting well in the days before departure should [...]

 The legendary Bill Tilman wasn’t afraid of many things.
 Having survived the slaughter in the trenches of WWI, fighting with Tito’s partisans in WWII, establishing the route by which Everest was finally conquered and then late in life sailing a succession of elderly Bristol Channel pilot cutters to climb remote peaks in the polar regions, [...]